Ais113/GetAndCleanData-AssignWk4/README.md

 Transformations carried out to move from the Raw Data to the Tidy data:
 -----------------------------------------------------------------------
-1.First step was to load any required packages
+1. First step was to load any required packages library(dplyr) library(data.table) library(tidyr)
-			library(dplyr)
-			library(data.table)
-			library(tidyr)

-2.Next step was to Download all of the data outlined above from the link <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
+2. Next step was to Download all of the data outlined above from the link <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
 The following code was used to do this:

 			#Download the zipped dataset